 And your Iced Apple Crisp Oatmilk Macchiato is ready for fall sipping!
 I am obsessed with the pretty layered look of the macchiato.

 And while it's certainly more milk than a true Italian macchiato, it really works for this particular drink and tastes just like a delicious slice of apple crisp.

 Though I should tell you that not everyone loves this drink and it actually seems to be a very divisive seasonal coffee.
 I've seen lots of people claim it tastes like a candle.

 But I personally love the fruity sweet flavors and the way they combine with the oat milk and light coffee flavor.
-Starbucks was SO smart with the changes they made this season!

 💡 How to customize drink